opensistemas-hub/osbrain/docs/source/serialization.rst

 osBrain uses by default the :py:mod:`pickle` module for serialization when passing messages between agents.
-Serialization is, however, configurable. osBrain can also use :py:mod:`dill`, :py:mod:`json` and `raw`.
+Serialization is, however, configurable. osBrain can also use :py:mod:`dill`, :py:mod:`cloudpickle`, :py:mod:`json` and `raw`.
 Where `raw` means, actually, no serialization (i.e.: the user is expected to send only raw bytes over those sockets).

-.. warning:: Using some serializers such as :py:mod:`pickle` or :py:mod:`dill` can be security risk.
+.. warning:: Using some serializers such as :py:mod:`pickle`, :py:mod:`dill`
+   or :py:mod:`cloudpickle` can be security risk.
 Those serializers allow arbitrary code execution while deserializing data and therefore may wreck or compromise your system.
 Only use those when communications between agents are secured (i.e.: encrypted or in a local area network).

 .. note:: Note that different serializers might have different limitations.
    For example, `'json'` does not support serializing an object of `bytes`